xpqz/dyalog-docs/language-reference-guide/docs/system-functions/using.md

 Note that because Dyalog APL automatically loads `mscorlib.dll` (which contains the most commonly used classes in the `System` Namespace), it is not actually necessary to specify it explicitly in `⎕USING`.

-`⎕USING` has Namespace scope, i.e. each Dyalog APL Namespace, Class or Instance has its own value of `⎕USING` that is initially inherited from its parent space but which may be separately modified. `⎕USING` may also be localised in a function header, so that different functions can declare different search paths for .NET namespaces/assemblies.
+`⎕USING` has Namespace scope, that is, each Dyalog namespace, class or instance has its own value of `⎕USING` that is initially inherited from its parent space but which may be separately modified. `⎕USING` may also be localised in a function header, so that different functions can declare different search paths for .NET namespaces/assemblies.

 If `⎕USING` is empty (`⎕USING←0⍴⊂''`), APL will not search for .NET classes in order to resolve names which would otherwise give a `VALUE ERROR`.